rez1chy/rez1chy/README.md

 - Hello, I’m Rezwan Chowdhury.
-- Interested in Web Development, Flutter and always looking forward to learning new things!
+- An iOS Developer with high ambition.
-- I’m currently learning Flutter.
+- Always looking forward to learning new things!
 - I love competitive programming.
-I have a passion for solving critical/lengthy problems.
+Have a passion for solving critical/lengthy problems.
 - Punctual, friendly and a very active team player.
-- Looking forward to work for your organization on Web and Flutter projects.
+- Looking forward to work for your mext iOS project.
 - Any query?
 Please mail me at rezwanchowdhury0@gmail.com

 <!---